venom1270/AdventOfCode-2025/README.md

 ## Day 8

 I wasted so much time on this one... a bit of unclear part 1 instructions and a bit fiddly with all the things you need to keep track of.
 Not hard, just a bit tedious (and I don't like those 3D space-like tasks 😅).

+## Day 9

+Part 1 is very easy, but I have no clue for part 2 🤔.
+Guess I'm leaving it for later 😅.